vecna/trackmap/README.md

 **Is this paranoia ?**

 No ;) This has been done by the NSA, which intercepts the advertising network of the Angry Birds game.
 Angry Birds was the most deployed game, but was still an option for citizens.
 News media, however, are accessed by the majority of populations around the world and by tracking which websites users access, third parties can gain a unique insight into the types of interests people have, their ideas, beliefs and concerns.
 In other words, by tracking news media, third parties can map out the interests of individuals and groups and potentially target them.
 The aim of this project is to expose how the ADS and tracking business works based on third party injections.

+And be aware of the Nations and Companies that can know a group[*] behavior, is still good if you consider data as the new profitable treasure.

+[*]: Group mean: a nation, a region, a company, an etnicity, a city, a block in a city, and every other discrimination that can be done by metadata or user profiling.

 ### Theoretical elements